What Are the Most In-Demand Jobs in Health Science?

 The Most In-Demand Health Science Jobs

-We used the BLS' job growth projections for 2019-2029 to compile this list of the most in-demand health science jobs.
-We also spoke with multiple experts to gain additional insight into why these careers are growing so rapidly.
+We compiled this list of the most in-demand health science jobs using BLS data.
+We also spoke with experts to gain additional insight into why these careers are growing so rapidly.

-Demand for occupational therapy assistants largely comes from an increasing number of seniors who choose to age in place and require additional support.
+Demand for occupational therapy assistants largely comes from an increasing number of seniors who require additional support.
 Changes in healthcare and educational policies also play a role in job growth.
 Occupational therapy is linked to both lower healthcare costs and greater academic achievement, making it an increasingly vital aspect of both rehabilitation and preventive healthcare.

-Home health providers and personal care aides also play an important role in the trend of aging in place.
+Home health providers and personal care aides also play an important role in the elderly who still live at home.
 These professionals visit individuals in their homes to provide medical care and assistance with daily tasks.
 This might involve anything from taking vital signs and administering medication to preparing meals, helping with chores, or simply offering companionship.

 An aging population is also driving the demand for home health providers, as an estimated 90 million Americans will be 65 or older by 2050.
 However, turnover in the field also plays a role.
 Many home health aides are certified nursing assistants who move on to other positions after gaining experience in home health.